-4.5 The Stock Option Plan
+5.2 The Stock Option Plan

-The Stock Option Plan is administered by the board of directors of the Corporation which shall, without limitation, have full and final authority in its discretion, but subject to the express provisions of the Stock Option Plan, to interpret the Stock Option Plan, to prescribe, amend and rescind rules and regulations relating to it and to make all other determinations deemed necessary or advisable for the administration of the Stock Option Plan, subject to any necessary shareholder or regulatory approval.
-The board of directors may delegate any or all of its authority with respect to the administration of the Stock Option Plan.
+The Stock Option Plan is administered by the Board of the Corporation which shall, without limitation, have full and final authority in its discretion, but subject to the express provisions of the Stock Option Plan, to interpret the Stock Option Plan, to prescribe, amend and rescind rules and regulations relating to it and to make all other determinations deemed necessary or advisable for the administration of the Stock Option Plan, subject to any necessary shareholder or regulatory approval.
+The Board may delegate any or all of its authority with respect to the administration of the Stock Option Plan.
 The board shall determine to whom options shall be granted, the terms and provisions of the respective option agreements, the time or times at which such options shall be granted and vested, and the number of common shares to be subject to each option.

-The board of directors may from time to time amend or revise the terms of the Stock Option Plan or may discontinue the Stock Option Plan at any time, provided that no such action may in any manner adversely affect the rights under any options earlier granted without the consent of such optionees.
-Any amendment to the Stock Option Plan which would materially modify the eligibility requirements for participation shall be effective only upon the approval of the Corporation's shareholders.
+The Board may from time to time amend or revise the terms of the Stock Option Plan or may discontinue the Stock Option Plan at any time, provided that no such action may in any manner adversely affect the rights under any options earlier granted without the consent of such optionees.
+Such changes include, without limitation: